Facilitating Collaborations between UC Davis and Asian Institutions

 Launched first with Zhejiang University in 2010, UC Davis facilitates the 3+X Master's Degree Program, an academic partnership that provides opportunities for qualified students.
 This innovative program—geared towards students with three years of completed coursework at partner universities looking to pursue graduate degrees—enables UC Davis in engaging with bright students from top research universities in China. in 2017, we added China Agricultural University and Nanjing Agricultural University as new partners in this program.

 Selected undergraduate students who have completed at least three years of coursework at partnering universities may apply for a non-thesis master's degree program at UC Davis.
-Students accepted into the program will complete UC Davis Extension's Global Study Program for the first term before enrolling formally with Graduate Studies for their master's program.
+Students accepted into the program will complete UC Davis Continuing and Professional Education - International's Global Study Program for the first term before enrolling formally with Graduate Studies for their master's program.

 This initiative is led in partnership with Graduate Studies.
 For more information, including participating degree programs, admissions and fees, please visit the Fellowships and Partnerships Page of the Graduate Studies website.